RemiBou/remibou.github.io/_posts/2018-5-29-This-Blog-Week-21.md

 - testing jekyll on github pages
 - work my writing skills
 - explain to the world what I am doing
-I'll try to post as often as possible (every week seems a nice challenge)
+I'll try to post as often as possible (every week seems a nice challenge).

 ## Who am I ?
 My name is Rémi Bourgarel, born in 86 in Toulouse where I still live.
 I am passtionnated by software development I have currently many point of interest :